Energy distributor United Energy has paid $90,000 in penalties after allegedly failing to notify customers of a planned power outage.

 The commission’s director of energy Sarah McDowell says supporting

-… more notice on planned outages to keep victorians better informed 07 may 2020 victorian residents and small businesses will be better prepared for planned outages under changes to how electricity distributors communicate with customers proposed by the state regulator. the essential services commission has proposed improvements to the customer service standards in the electricity distribution code customer service standards in a draft decision published
+Victorian residents and small businesses will be better prepared for planned outages under changes to how electricity distributors communicate with customers proposed by the state regulator.

 26 May 2020